 \subsection{Extracting licensing information}

 We extracted licensing information from the tags present in model metadata.
-While licenses can also be declared in the \textsc{CardData} attribute of the model metadata, we found through an analysis of our dataset that the tags were more complete in every instance than the \textsc{CardData} attribute.
-In nearly all instances, licensing information was in both locations (99.9\%).
-However, for 0.1\% of models, the licensing information was exclusively in the tags, and there were no instances that relied only on the \textsc{CardData} attribute.
-We also looked for discrepancies in those cases where both locations were utilized.
-We identified only 134 such discrepancies, and in all cases, an additional license was declared in the tags while it was not declared in the \textsc{CardData}.
-There were no irreconcilable differences (\ie \license{MIT} vs \license{GPL}).
-From this, we concluded that the model tags are the most complete machine-readable source for licensing information.
+While licenses can also be declared in the \cardData attribute of the model metadata, we found through an analysis of our dataset that the tags were more complete in every instance than the \cardData attribute.
+In nearly all instances where licensing information was present, it was found in both locations (99.9\%).
+However, for 0.1\% of models, the licensing information could be found exclusively in the tags, and there were no instances that relied only on the \cardData attribute.
+We also looked for discrepancies in the cases where both locations were utilized.
+We identified only 134 discrepancies, and in all cases, an additional license was declared in the tags that was not declared in the \cardData.
+As there were no irreconcilable differences (\ie the tags declared an \license{MIT} license while the \cardData attribute declared a \license{GPL} license), we concluded that the model tags are the most complete machine-readable source for licensing information.

-Although licensing information can also be found in other, harder to programmatically extract sections of a model card, we sought to further confirm that reliance on tags to identify the declared license used by the model was justified.
+Although licensing information can also be found in sections of a model card that are more difficult to programmatically extract from, we sought to further confirm that reliance on tags to identify the declared license used by the model was justified.
 Accordingly, one author manually reviewed the model cards for the top 100 models (sorted by number of downloads) marked as having no license in the tags.
 We anticipated that these 100 models were more likely to have complete and reliable documentation because of their popularity as compared with other models in our dataset, consistent with the findings of Jones \etal \cite{Jones2024WhatDW}.
 From this sample of 100 models, we identified only 16 models that had declared licensing information elsewhere.
 Of those, one had licensing information added to its tags after our initial mining, bringing the total to 15 models.
 For nine of these models, the license could only be found transitively by following a link to the model's associated GitHub page. \Cref{tab:manual_analysis} provides a more detailed breakdown of where the licensing information was located for each example.